Cosmian/kms/documentation/docs/cli/enclaves.md

 When running the KMS inside an enclave, data in the database should be protected using keys managed on the client side.

-This is done by using a [client-secret encrypted database](../single_server_mode.md#using-client-secret-encrypted-databases).
+This is done by using a [user encrypted database](../single_server_mode.md#using-client-secret-encrypted-databases).
 The client secret is a symmetric key that is used to encrypt the database.
 While in use, the client secret is stored in the protected enclave memory and is never written to disk.

 The `new-database`` command will initialize a new encrypted database and return the client secret.
 The client's secret must then be provided on every call to the KMS server.